StillNotWorking/LMS-helper-script/atc/README.md

   SoX was used to test bit depth `sox -v [coeff] [file] -n stats`.
 Check out the initial implementation of this code here: https://github.com/StillNotWorking/LMS-helper-script/tree/main/camilladsp/volume_from_lms
   **Note:** If CamillaDSP are configured to do any filter processing there most likely will take place calculation that end in truncating loss anyway.

-<sub>Inspired by how CamillaDSP got its name, this application also makes use of the programmer's daughter's name.
+<sub>Inspired by the origin of CamillaDSP's name, this application also incorporates the programmer's daughter's name.
 ATC is an acronym for Anna Takes Control</sub>